parameterIT/experiment-toolkit/README.md

 1. A bash script that transforms a local git repository into a folder per tag of that git repository
 2. A python program that will run [modu](https://github.com/parameterIT/tool/) on each sub-directory of a given directory (this will be paired with script (1))
-3. A python program that runs code climate on each sub-directory of a given directory (this will be paired with script (1))
+3. A python program that will run code climate on each tag of a git repository
 4. A python program that compares the results of (2) and (3) visually on line graphs

 ## Requirements

 - Many of the provided scripts and programs make use of your local installation of _git_, so make that it is set-up and available in your PATH.
+- The scripts also use SSH to interact with GitHub through git, you should [generate SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add them to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 - Component (2) requires a local installation of _modu_.
 The project's [README](https://github.com/parameterIT/tool/blob/main/README.md) describes how to set it up
 - To visualize the results we use [_Bokeh_](https://docs.bokeh.org/en/latest/index.html), which requires [additional set-up](https://docs.bokeh.org/en/latest/docs/user_guide/output/export.html) for exporting the graphs to PNG files
-- It requires that you have push access to and a local copy of [parameterIT's testing repository](https://github.com/parameterIT/testing)

 ## Running

 ### Preparing the Data

+#### For _modu_

 First it will be necessary to transform a git repository into a series of folders each containing that git repository's contents at a specific version.
 The following command (from the `experiment-toolkit` folder) executes a bash script which automates this process: